aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to OTT on Android via Java" h2="Convert XPS to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to OTT conversion is a useful feature for mobile apps.
+OTT is an open document format that is used for text documents, spreadsheets, presentations, and graphics.
+It is an open standard for document exchange and is supported by a wide range of applications.

+<h2>How Aspose.Total Helps for XPS to OTT Conversion</h2>
-You can integrate XPS to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate XPS to OTT conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API can be used to convert XPS files to DOC.
+It is a powerful PDF manipulation API that can be used to create, edit, convert, and render PDF documents.
+It also supports a wide range of other features such as document splitting, merging, watermarking, and more.

+The Aspose.Words for Android Java API can be used to render DOC to OTT.
+It is a powerful Word Processing API that can be used to create, edit, convert, and render Word documents.
+It also supports a wide range of other features such as document signing, encryption, and more.

+By using these two APIs, developers can easily integrate XPS to OTT conversion feature in their mobile apps.
+It is a simple and efficient way to convert XPS files to OTT format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}